aviraltandon21/Chatify/README.md

 ## `Contribution`

-There are many ways you can contribute.
+There are many ways you can contribute.<br/>
 <br/>
 ⚡ Refactoring<br/><br/>
 ⚡ Improving Responsive layout<br/><br/>